 ACH Transfer to Domestic Bank Limits Apply: $2,500 per transaction | $2,500 per day | $5,000 per month.
 Please see your Cardholder Agreement online at EIPCard.com for more information.

-I think the amount of my CARES Act stimulus payment is incorrect.
+I think the amount of my stimulus payment is incorrect.
 What can I do?
 If you think you did not receive the full amount to which you are entitled, according to the IRS you will be able to claim the additional amount when you file your 2020 tax return.
-This is particularly important for individuals who may be entitled to the additional $500 per qualifying child dependent.
-For VA and SSI recipients who don’t have a filing requirement and have a child, they need to use the Non-Filers tool on the IRS website by May 5 in order to have the $500 added automatically to their $1,200 Economic Impact payment.
+If you have not received your full payment by the time you file your 2020 tax return, you may claim the Recovery Rebate Credit on your tax return.
+The credit is figured like the Economic Impact Payment, except that the credit eligibility and the credit amount are based on the 2020 tax year information, including income.

-Does someone who has died qualify for the CARES Act stimulus payment?
+Does someone who has died qualify for the stimulus payment?
 No, a payment made to someone who died before receiving the Payment should be returned to the IRS.
 The entire payment should be returned unless the payment was made to joint filers and one spouse has not died before receiving the payment, in which case, only the portion of the Payment made for the decedent needs to be returned.
-This amount will be $1,200 unless adjusted gross income exceeded $150,000.

-How do I return a CARES Act stimulus payment?
+How do I return a stimulus payment?
 You should return the payment as described below.

 If the payment was a paper check:

 If the payment was a paper check and you have cashed it, or if the payment was a direct deposit: